-Fracha attended Cornish College of the Arts in Seattle, WA.
+Fracha pursued his artistic education at Cornish College of the Arts in Seattle, WA.

-Fracha’s work resides in private and municipal collections, including Swedish Hospital in Seattle, WA, as well as the collection of the city of Kent, WA.
-He has exhibited in Washington, Oregon, California, Colorado, New York, England and France.
+Fracha's art can be found in private collections as well as in notable public collections such as Swedish Hospital in Seattle, WA, and the city of Kent, WA.
+He has exhibited widely across the United States and internationally, with shows in Washington, Oregon, California, Colorado, New York, England, and France.

 Contact: grahamfrachA12@gmail.com